juvalen/mb-checker/README.md

 # Bookmark cleansing
 I have been gathering and classifying bookmarks for more than 20 years.
 From time to time I hit some outdated bookmark.
 In order to have that file updated there is this script.
 When this python script is fed with a Chrome bookmark file it crawls it and tries to reach each bookmark.
-As a result it generates files with different kind of errors and another file with the successfull ones.
+As a result it filters original bookmark file, clasifying its entries into files by different kind of errors and also the successfull ones.

+Due to the unsteady nature of Internet traffic, results have not been as reliable as to think about complete automation.
+So far, original bookmark file is splitted into several bookmark files depending on the error found to be manually examined and removed.
+For the time being.

 ## Requirements
 python 3